 Non-linear response-history analysis for buried pipelines with or without bends

-The seismic ground motion should be represented by displacement time-histories derived by integration from accelerograms fulfilling the criteria of prEN 1998-1-1:2022, 5.2.3.1, for the selection, evaluation and choice of the required number of sets of seismic ground motions.
-The seismic ground motion should always conform to the soil conditions with the lowest shear wave velocity according to prEN 1998-1-1:2022, Table 5.1, along the pipeline section under consideration.
+The seismic ground motion should be represented by displacement time-histories derived by integration from accelerograms fulfilling the criteria of EN 1998-1-1:—2, 5.2.3.1, for the selection, evaluation and choice of the required number of sets of seismic ground motions.
+The seismic ground motion should always conform to the soil conditions with the lowest shear wave velocity according to EN 1998-1-1:—2, Table 5.1, along the pipeline section under consideration.

 The seismic wave propagation (Figure 8.2) should be applied as displacement time-histories to the pipeline with the apparent shear wave velocity given in 8.3.3.1.1 (1).
 Each set of seismic ground motions should be simultaneously applied along the pipeline in all three directions considering the time offset to cover wave passage effects.
 As the incident angle of the seismic wave influences the seismic action effects in the pipeline section under consideration, different angles should be investigated to cover the directional dependence, especially in the areas of bends.